 Seman Violins has been serving the greater Chicago area for more than 20 years.
-Our expertise and experience in the old-world craft of building quality, custom instruments, and restoring instruments as close to their original states as possible is something on which we pride ourselves.
+We pride ourselves in our expertise and experience in the old-world craft of building quality, custom instruments, and restoring instruments as close to their original states as possible.
 Our customers appreciate the fine level of detail that makes up the heart of our work, and have come to expect nothing but the best in our products, services, and care.

 Meet the shop makers behind the music.